sitomani/4champ/docs/journal.md

 # 4champ Development Journal

+### January 2024 Stability update + PreTracker support + first PR from a contributor!

+During the #hacktoberfest campaign in 2023 I did a handful of stability fixes and migrated the app to latest iOS SDK.
+These changes did not yet make it to a release, but in January I noticed that UADE now has PreTracker support!

+The latest UADE releases have changed the project structure and tooling in a way that will require a while to adjust my fork.
+For now I went on by merely cherry-picking the commits that enable playback for Pretracker modules.
+After this update, it was time to push out 4champ 3.6.

+Around the turn of the year the 4champ github repo got the first pull request from a contributor besides myself: **Mothcompute** kindly added some missing file extensions to the supported formats list in [PR #28](https://github.com/sitomani/4champ/pull/28).
+This change required some additional edits in the code, so it did not make it to the 3.6 release.
+The updated OpenMPT formats list will be part of the next app update release later in 2024.

 ### 1-31 October 2022 Some esoteric formats anyone?

 For the Hacktoberfest campaign I took up the challenge to finalise my integration of UADE replayer to 4champ.
 A big body of work had to first be done on the UADE side.